 But What About The Comics?

 So, maybe you have read my points, and you have thought about it, but you don’t agree.
-Maybe you want to bring up all the dark comics Frank has worked in.
+Maybe you want to bring up all the gritty comics Frank has worked in.
 Well, let’s take a look at Frank’s recent go of it in the comics.
-Within the last two years, Frank has been given a War Machine suit by Nick Fury, used that suit to overthrow a dictator, had to fight off a good portion of the superhero community when he refused to give up that suit, is currently in Bagalia, a nation entirely populated by supervillains, was included in Phoenix Logan’s prediction of the future (wearing what looks like medieval armor), and now has a tie-in miniseries to War of the Realms where he’s pictured firing an assault rifle into a Frost Giant’s mouth.
+Within the last two years, Frank has been given a War Machine suit by Nick Fury, used that suit to overthrow a dictator, had to fight off a good portion of the superhero community when he refused to give up that suit, is currently in Bagalia, a nation entirely populated by supervillains, was included in Phoenix Logan’s prediction of the future (wearing what looks like medieval armor), is joining a version of the Avengers, and now has a tie-in miniseries to War of the Realms where he’s pictured firing an assault rifle into a Frost Giant’s mouth.
 Yeah… Marvel knows what makes him work.
 And this isn’t the first time Frank has made his way into the larger scheme of superheroes, my two favourite runs of the Punisher lean heavily on his involvement with the Marvel U. The first of those is Punisher, penned by Rick Remender, which featured Frank getting his hands on extremely high-tech weaponry, going on a rampage of the Marvel universe.
 Along the way, he fights Sentry, The Hood, and gets killed by Wolverine’s son, being revived as a Frankenstein’s monster, beautifully titled Frankencastle.
 My other favourite is the Punisher run by Greg Rucka.
 During this series, Frank picks up a partner (whose origin is straight up the Bride’s from Kill Bill, a clever move on Rucka’s part), and they do what Punishers do, kill people.
 However, the book ends on an insane note, with a miniseries that sees Frank facing off against the Avengers themselves, having a beer with Thor, and more.
 All of those takes on the character are extremely tied to the superhero side of the universe… but there’s going to inevitably be a question on everyone’s minds, so, without further ado…

 Let’s Discuss Punisher MAX